-- Most bus front trays are too short to easily accommodate a longtail.
+- Most bus front trays are too short to easily accommodate a longtail Xtracycle like a Swoop or Stoker.
 That said, you can remove the front wheel, put the fork in the tray, and secure the bike using the J-bar over the top-tube, as shown above.
 (Picture credit: “Aaron’s Bike Repair – Xtracycle.”)

 - Bus rear racks (the hanging kind) work great.
 Just hang it up like you would any other bike.

 - Internal bus cargo compartments (like on Greyhound buses) are a mixed bag – some lines will let you bring your bike, others won’t, and none will guarantee what shape your bike will be in at the end of the trip.
 Ask the bus company what their regulations are well in advance.

 - The Xtracycle team has been able to transport Xtracycles on the San Francisco area BART train.